top of page

 Eden Reforastation Project

-Together with our partner Eden Reforestation Project, we plant 5 mangroves in Madagascar for every gigawatt hour traded and 250 mangroves per business partner and employee per year.
-In the period from 2020-2022, we have already planted 392,000 mangrove trees.
+Together with our partner, Eden Reforestation Projects, we plant 5 mangroves in Madagascar for every gigawatt hour traded and 250 mangroves per business partner and employee each year.

 Betsiboka River, Morahavio, Madagascar